kaipai-ren/DeePEST-OS/README.md

 python ts_opt.py
 ```

-This command will use the MACE_deltaL model to optimize the initial guess of transition state structures and predict energy barrier in `./example/input` folder , and output to `./example/output`.
+This command will use the DeePEST-OS model to optimize the initial guess of transition state structures and predict energy barrier in `./example/input` folder , and output to `./example/output`.

 Users can modify the input file path and output file path in ts_opt.py.